AtomMem : Learnable Dynamic Agentic Memory with Atomic Memory Operation: Implementation Details

 \subsection{Baseline Implementations}

 In this work, we use the following baseline:

-(1) RAG $\&$ HyDE: Each document is individually stored in the vector database (without chunking).
+(1) RAG: Each document is individually stored in the vector database (without chunking).
 During retrieval, for each question, the question itself is used as the query to retrieve six documents, which are then concatenated and fed to the model for answering.

-(2) Direct Answer: We use YaRN scaling to extend the context of Qwen3-8B to 128K tokens to accommodate the 400-document and 800-document settings.
+(2) Full Context: We use YaRN scaling to extend the context of Qwen3-8B to 128K tokens to accommodate the 800-document settings.
 All questions are input to the model simultaneously, and it is required to answer them sequentially.

-(3) mem0 $\&$ Amem$\&$ Generative Agents: We follow the same chunking strategy as \ourwork and use official examples to construct the memory library.
+(3) mem0 $\&$ Amem $\&$ Generative Agents: We follow the same chunking strategy as \ourwork and use official examples to construct the memory library.
 During retrieval, we adopt the same strategy as RAG: each question is queried separately, and the retrieved results are concatenated before being fed to the model.